mwestra88-stack/p3_tennis_udacity_project/README.md

 In this environment, two agents control rackets to bounce a ball over a net.
 The goal is to keep the ball in play cooperatively.

+90% of this readme has been written by ChatGPT based on input and Python code provided by me

 ### Environment Description

 - **Number of agents:** 2